-A substantial portion of the Company's revenue is derived from sales through its two major distributors, WT Microelectronics Co., Ltd., formerly Wintech Microelectronics Co., Ltd., or WT, which serves as its non-exclusive sales representative in Asia other than Japan, and Hakuto Co., Ltd., or Hakuto, a Japan distributor, and directly to one ODM customer, Chicony Electronics Co., Ltd., or Chicony, and directly to one OEM customer, Motorola Solutions Inc., or Motorola.
+A substantial portion of the Company's revenue is derived from sales through one of its distributors, WT Microelectronics Co., Ltd., formerly Wintech Microelectronics Co., Ltd., or WT, which serves as its non-exclusive sales representative and fulfillment partner in Asia other than Japan, and to one ODM, Chicony Electronics Co., Ltd., or Chicony, which manufactures devices incorporating the Company's solutions on behalf of multiple end-customers.
 Termination of the relationships with these customers could result in a temporary or permanent loss of revenue.
 Furthermore, any credit issues from these customers could impair their abilities to make timely payment to the Company.
 See Note 14 for additional information regarding revenue and credit concentration with these customers.